 A chart depicting the break-up of total payment (i.e., total principal vs. total interest payable) is also displayed for a better understanding of EMI payment.
 It displays the percentage of total interest versus principal amount in the sum total of all payments made against the loan in total.

 The payment schedule table showing payments made every month for the entire loan duration is displayed along with a chart showing interest and principal components paid each year.
 A portion of each payment is for the interest while the remaining amount is applied towards the principal balance amount.

 During the initial loan period, a large portion of each EMI payment is devoted to interest.
 With the passage of time, larger portions pay down the principal amount.
 The payment schedule also shows the intermediate outstanding balance for each month/year which will be carried over to the next year.

-Benefits of EMI Calculator
+Benefits of using EMI Calculator

 One can calculate the EMI manually but it is time-consuming and can kill your time.
-In this digital era is a bad idea for manual EMI Calculation because our EMIcalculator helps you in loan calculation, calculate EMI Online, EMI Calc, EMI Rates and calculate interest on loan.
+In this digital era is a bad idea for manual EMI Calculation because our EMIcalculator helps you in loan calculation, calculate EMI Online, EMI Calc, EMI Rates and calculate interest on the loan.